andreasdr/minitscript/documentation/README-Syntax.md

 ## 1.2.
 Methods, functions and callables.

 A method is provided by a C++ class and its member method, hence the name.
-In the documentation you find them in [BuiltIn functions](./documentation/README-BuiltIn-Functions.md) section.
+In the documentation you find them in [Built-in functions](./documentation/README-BuiltIn-Functions.md) section.
 This sounds a bit confusing, but makes sense.

-Methods (and possibly a custom data type) can also be used to generate a classes like API, just look in the [Classes API](./documentation/README-Classes-API.md) section.
+Methods (and possibly a custom data type) can also be used to generate a classes like API, just look in the [Built-in classes](./documentation/README-BuiltIn-Classes.md) section.

 Function and callables are defined by the scripts itself.
 Callables are basically public functions for script interoperability with some more safety checks.
 See section [Functions](./documentation/README-Functions.md)